mfeemster/keysharp/README.md

 			+ -This is not supported.

 		+ `\K` is not supported, instead, try using `(?<=abc)`.
-	+ PCRE exceptions are not thrown when there is an error, instead C# regex exceptions are thrown.
-	+ To learn more about C# regular expressions, see [here](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions).

 * The v1 `Map` methods `MaxIndex()` and `MinIndex()` are still supported.
 They are also supported for `Array`.
 * New function `GetScreenClip(x, y, width, height [, filename]) => Bitmap` can be used to return a bitmap screenshot of an area of the screen and optionally save it to file.
 * Rich text boxes are supported by passing `RichEdit` to `Gui.Add()`.
 The same options from `Edit` are supported with the following caveats: